Benefits

 Disability Living Allowance/Personal Independence Payment

-You student status will not affect your entitlement to DLA/PIP and will be disregarded in applications for student support.
+If you are still in receipt of either, your student support will not affect your entitlement, and any DLA or PIP award will be disregarded in applications for student support.

 Scottish Child Payment (Social Security Scotland)